majidkhorsandi/spotifyTester/readme.txt

 9- No unit test is written for public methods due to time limitation 10- Path to Spotify app is stored as a property inside config.properties file.
 So user of test needs to update this path.
 The code could also get this information as a VM argument but it's not implemented
 11- Search test is only working for a specific track name.
 There was not enough time to implement the test in a way that Sikuli searches for any given track name.
+12- Spotify is online and connected to internet.

 ## Currently following test cases are implemented: ##
 1- Login in with valid/invalid username and password combinations.